 - 6.4.3.1.1.
 Integrated Diagnostic Tool.
-A tool that is integrated into the ventilation equipment47 that permits assessment of airflow with a manufacturer-reported maximum error 15% of the measured flow at the highest speed setting of the ventilation equipment. - 6.4.3.2.
+A tool that is integrated into the ventilation equipment47 that permits assessment of airflow.
+The maximum error of the integrated diagnostic tool shall be 15% of the highest flow setting of the ventilation equipment. - 6.4.3.2.
 Procedure to Conduct Airflow Test.
 Follow the manufacturer-provided instructions for the Integrated Diagnostic Tool to determine the airflow.